-- All external building finishes to be in accordance with Ecovillage aesthetic principles and materials palette above. - Stonework must be a minimum of 100mm thick (no stone veneers). - Metal sheeting for cladding is only permitted on sheds / outbuildings, excluding ancillary dwellings. - Any external brick walls must use recycled or mud brick. - The following cladding materials are permitted:
+- All external building finishes to be in accordance with Ecovillage aesthetic principles and materials palette above. - Stonework must be a minimum of 100mm thick (no stone veneers). - Metal sheeting for cladding is only permitted on sheds / outbuildings (not Ancillary Dwelling) and if selected must be Zinclalume. - Any external brick walls must use recycled or mud brick. - The following cladding materials are permitted: